 (a) This Rule applies to all facilities that use volatile organic compounds as solvents, carriers, material processing media, or industrial chemical reactants, or in other similar uses, or that mix, blend, or manufacture volatile organic compounds, or emit volatile organic compounds as a product of chemical reactions.

 (b) This Rule does not apply to:

-(1) architectural or maintenance coating, or
+(1) architectural or maintenance coatings; or

 (2) sources subject to 40 CFR Part 63, Subpart JJ.

 (c) The owner or operator of any facility subject to this Rule shall: